machachi25/Senior-Seminar-Machavaram/README.md

 Log entry #4(01/26/2024)
 I have started my work onto creating and printing out the toString for the student and their choices, as well as the presenters for each course.
 I edited my constructors, so that they will work better now, and that they can print sutff.
 But, I think I did a pretty good job today, staying a little more focused in class.

+Log entry #5(01/29/2024)
+I have added a lot for readFile segments to my code, so that I can use them to make a toString method and create a line that shows the studetsn and their choices.
+Once, thsi part starts to work, then I can work on the optimization part of the project and make the schedule.